Skip to main content

 The energy field is an international and dynamic area in which well-trained engineers are in constant demand.
 Graduates find employment in industry, government agencies and consultancies.
 The master's programme in Sustainable Energy Engineering is also an excellent starting point for a research career, as many graduates go on to doctoral studies.

-After completing the programme, you will be able to manage technical problems from a systems perspective, with a holistic view of their life cycle, from concept to specification, development, operation and decommissioning.
+After completing the programme, you can manage technical problems from a systems perspective, with a holistic view of their life cycle, from concept to specification, development, operation and decommissioning.
 You will also be confident in characterising an energy challenge, determining the necessary resource consumption and managing processes for problem-solving/realisation.
 During your studies, you will gain a particularly good understanding of the fact that engineering problems are often complex and sometimes involve conflicting conditions.
 You will become aware of the responsibilities and ethical standpoints that may arise in connection with various technical, organisational, economic, ecological and societal activities.

 After graduation